O5Hertz/DRRR-BOT/README.md

 5. **DRRR Connection Issues**: Verify DRRR website availability and cookie settings

 #### General Support
-Some features may have bugs or issues, or may not work at all.
+Some features may have bugs or issues, or may not work as expected.
 If you encounter such problems:
 1. First, check your environment and configuration files
 2. If problems persist, please contact: ZX114516@outlook.com